STATEMENT OF CORPORATE GOVERNANCE

 The board sets out the overall strategic direction for the group, regularly reviews management performance and ensures that the group has the right level of resources available to support our strategic goals.
 The board is satisfied that the necessary controls and resources are in place such that these responsibilities can be properly addressed.

 Within the group we promote a culture of good governance in dealing with all key stakeholders: our employees, our customers and our shareholders.
-Pages 12 and 13 of the annual report describes our corporate governance structures and processes and how they have been applied throughout the year ended 31st December 2017.
+Pages 9 and 11 to 14 of the annual report describes our corporate governance structures and processes and how they have been applied throughout the year ended 31st December 2018.

 Principles and Approach

-As an AIM company, T.F. & J.H.
-Braime (Holdings) P.L.C. is not required to comply with the UK Corporate Governance Code (the 'Code') which applies only to fully listed UK companies and adherence to which requires the commitment of significant resources and cost.
+As an AIM company, Braime Group PLC is not required to comply with the UK Corporate Governance Code (the 'Code') which applies only to fully listed UK companies and adherence to which requires the commitment of significant resources and cost.
 However high standards of Corporate Governance are a key priority of the board and details of how the Company addresses key governance issues are set out in the Corporate Governance section of this website by reference to the 10 principles of Corporate Governance developed by the Quoted Companies Alliance.

 Companies need to deliver growth in long-term shareholder value.
 This requires an efficient, effective and dynamic management framework and should be accompanied by good communication which helps to promote confidence and trust.